Olivia Wells: Career

 Wells is an active philanthropist and regularly volunteers her time both locally and internationally.
 Most notably, Wells is an ambassador for Operation Smile Australia and has participated in a mission in Lima Peru.
 Wells is also an ambassador for the Royal Children's Hospital in Melbourne, Australia.
 As outlined in her answer to her final five question at the Miss Universe Australia pageant, Wells also volunteers weekly with Embrace Education, tutoring English as a second language to children from underprivileged migrant and refugee backgrounds.
+Since 2014, Wells has also been an ambassador for the Robert Connor Dawes Foundation and participated in their event Connor's Run, Australia's largest event for paediatric brain cancer.